zalando-stups/planb-cassandra/README.rst

 --no-termination-protection  Don't protect EC2 instances from accidental termination.
 Useful for testing and development.
 --use-dmz                    Deploy the cluster into DMZ subnets using Public IPs (required for multi-region setup).
 --hosted-zone                Specify this to create SRV records for every region, listing all nodes' private IP addresses in that region.
 This is optional.
---scalyr-key                 Write Logs API Key for Scalyr (optional).
+--scalyr-key                 API Key for writing logs to Scalyr (optional).
+--scalyr-region              Scalyr account region, such as 'eu' (optional).
 --artifact-name              Override Pierone artifact name.
 Default: planb-cassandra-3.0 --docker-image               Override default Docker image.
 --environment, -e            Extend/override environment section of Taupage user data.